 JOHN: That’d make it a little tough.

-QUESTIONER: Yeah.
+MALE: Yeah.
 I have one other short question.
 Do you see any reference to Christ in the 8th chapter of Proverbs, specifically the 22nd verse on?

-QUESTIONER: Eighth chapter.
+MALE: Eighth chapter.

-JOHN: Twenty-second verse.
+JOHN: Twenty-second verse?

 JOHN: Okay, good questions.
 Okay, over here to my right.